-COLORADO Statute(s) Colo.
-Rev. Stat.
-Ann. § 27-81-118 (West 2022).
+COLORADO Statute(s) COLO.
+REV. STAT.
+ANN. § 27-81-118 (West 2022).
 Initial effective date(s) July 13, 2020.
-Substantive None. amendment(s) to laws None. ' ' No. The Origin Decrees Front 2 Addition Committee Does the law establish a dedicated fund No. The Opioid Crisis Recovery Fund's Advisory Committee (Committee) has authority over "any custodial funds received by independent of the general treasury for the state as the result of opioid-addiction-related litigation and for which the use of the funds is not predetermined or committed opioid litigation by court order or other action by a state or federal court of law," proceeds? but those funds are not otherwise directed.
-Colo.
-Rev. Stat. proceeds: Ann. § 27-81-118(1) (West 2022).
-Does the law set out permissible expenditures No. The attorney general convenes the Committee only "to seek input and recommendations from the committee on the proper for the funds? expenditure of the funds received."
-Colo.
-Rev. Stat.
-Ann. for the funds. § 27-81-118(4) (West 2022).
+Substantive None. amendment(s) to laws Does the law establish a No. The Opioid Crisis Recovery Funds Advisory Committee dedicated fund (Committee) has authority over "any custodial funds received by independent of the the state as the result of opioid-addiction-related litigation and general treasury for for which the use of the funds is not predetermined or committed opioid litigation by court order or other action by a state or federal court of law," proceeds? but those funds are not otherwise directed.
+COLO.
+REV. STAT.
+ANN. § 27-81-118(1) (West 2022).
+Does the law set out No. The attorney general only convenes the committee "to seek permissible expenditures for the funds? input and recommendations from the committee on the proper expenditure of the funds received."
+COLO.
+REV. STAT.
+ANN. for the funds: § 27-81-118(4) (West 2022).
 Does the law establish a Yes.
 The Committee advises and collaborates with the governing council to department of law on opioid litigation proceeds.
 The Committee approve disbursal of the consists of 26 members.
-The governor appoints 13 members funds? from the medical community, those personally affected by the Tunus. opioid crisis, advocacy groups, and state counties.
+The governor appoints 13 members funds? from the medical community, those personally affected by the opioid crisis, advocacy groups, and state counties.
 The remaining 13 members include two appointed by the director of health services, two appointed by the executive director of the department of public health and environment, and one each appointed by: (1) the executive director of the department of regulatory agencies; (2) the executive director of the department of health-care policy and financing; (3) the attorney general; (4) the director of the center for research into SUD prevention, treatment and recovery support strategies; (4) each safety net hospital that provides addiction services; (5) the executive director of the Colorado district attorneys' council; (6) the Colorado association of chiefs of police; (7) the county sheriffs of Colorado; and (8) the Colorado municipal league.
-Colo.
-Rev. STAT.
+COLO.
+REV. STAT.
 ANN. § 27-81-118(2)(a) (West 2022).
 Recently proposed None. legislation